-If the furnace has a soot buildup inside of it, then chances are that the heat exchange is damaged.
+If the furnace has a soot buildup inside of it, then chances are that the heat exchanger is damaged.
 This is a sign that the burner is not burning properly and needs to be fixed.
 The cause can be anything from tilted burners to cracks in the heat exchange itself.

-Sign #4: You see discoloration and buildup
+#4.
+There’s discoloration and buildup

 If the heat exchanger develops cracks, the metal will get discolored with the soot that builds up on it.
 The cracks will allow that deposit through, making the heat exchanger appear “sooty,” as discussed in the section above.
 The site of the crack should have a buildup as well, or there might be spots that are darker than the rest of the metal.

-Sign #5: You detect carbon monoxide
+#5.
+You detect carbon monoxide

-Carbon monoxide can be a byproduct of the combustion process in your furnace.
+As discussed earlier, carbon monoxide can be a byproduct of the combustion process in your furnace.
 It’s a colorless, odorless gas that can be fatal.
 This is why it’s important to address furnace heat exchanger problems before they turn into a major danger to your family and house.